 We can summarise the key benefits of an idempotent system using MQ pipes as having a fast throughflow and being able to process messages received on a ‘guaranteed delivery’ – a non-sequential basis including duplicates.
 Idempotent systems tend to be very efficient at handling massive message volumes while maintaining data integrity.
 To give you an idea of the volumes, our record number of trades per second was 10K.

 During the transaction process there may be a disturbance to the data flow resulting in a break due to a failure by the producer, the consumer or the pipe itself.
 Idempotent systems recover well from these breaks – they’re inherently designed to be resilient to disruption of the message order and replaying of events.
-Banks depending upon old tech which is not idempotent, are likely to encounter issues arising from frequent delays in messaging.
+Banks depending upon old tech which is not idempotency, are likely to encounter issues arising from frequent delays in messaging.

 Why design for idempotency?